Chief: Vest may have saved San Diego officer shot repeatedly - KESQ

 Chief: Vest may have saved San Diego officer shot repeatedly

-The wounded officer was wearing a protective vest that likely saved his life after he was shot several times, Police Chief David Nisleit said at an afternoon news conference.
+Police Chief David Nisleit said at an afternoon news conference that he spoke with the officer, who is expected to make a full recovery.
+He said the officer had multiple injuries he believes were life-threatening but that medical staff helped save him.

+One of the rounds struck the officer’s vest, which the treating physician said most likely saved his life, according to Nisleit.

 “He’s in good spirits, he’s sitting up, he’s talking, and that in itself is quite a miracle,” the chief said.
-Nisleit visited the officer at the hospital and said the man “joked that he wants to come back to work very soon.”
+Nisleit said the wounded officer “joked that he wants to come back to work very soon.”

-The officer was in stable condition after surgery and was expected to make a full recovery, police Lt.
+The officer was in stable condition after surgery, police Lt.
 Adam Sharki said.

+The weapon used to shoot the officer was an unregistered 9mm “ghost gun,” the police chief said.

 Police did not immediately identify the officer, who has been with the department about 1 1/2 years.
 The officer was on patrol shortly before 12:30 a.m.
 Monday when he tried to stop a car that had been reported stolen, according to police.

-After about an hour-long chase, the driver stopped the car and got out and ran off.
-During a foot chase, he apparently lay in wait for the pursuing officers and opened fire, striking one officer several times, police said.
+After about an hourlong chase, the driver stopped the car in an apartment complex, got out and ran off.
+During a foot chase, he apparently lay in wait for the pursuing officers and opened fire on an officer who came around the apartment building, striking him several times, police said.

+“Our preliminary investigation up to this point has revealed the attack on the officer was a deliberate and intentional act in which the suspect waited for the officers to come around the corner,” Lt.
+Steve Shebloski said in an email.

 The wounded officer was taken away in a police car.

-The man then ran off and entered a nearby empty apartment where he remained for about nine hours during a standoff with SWAT officers, according to authorities.
+The man then ran off and entered a vacant townhome where he remained for about nine hours during a standoff with SWAT officers, according to authorities.
 Police evacuated nearby residents and told others to shelter in place.

+“After several hours where the suspect refused to exit the residence, officers saw the suspect was down on the ground,” a police statement said.

-The SWAT team used gas and flash-bang grenades and finally explosives to get into the apartment, where they found the man unconscious from an apparent drug overdose at about 10:30 a.m., the police chief said.
+The police chief said that during the standoff, the SWAT team used gas and flash-bang grenades, a robot and finally breaching explosives to get into the townhome.

+They found the man suffering from an apparent drug overdose at about 10:30 a.m., the police chief said.

 Authorities gave him Narcan — which is used in emergencies to reverse opioid overdoses — to “bring him back to life,” Nisleit said.